 The pub was bought from the brewery and has been in family ownership ever since.
 Gutted, redesigned and rebuilt the pub re-opened in 1994.
 Not as the Sun Inn with all its bad memories but as the Waddington Arms, a new look and a fresh start.
 Under the same ownership of the same team behind The Emporium and Mitton Hall, it has gone from strength to strength ever since.

-Working alongside Andrew & Tom is Assistant Manager Kat and a team of hardworking and outgoing staff, the Waddington Arms is truly a country pub inn with personality.
+Working alongside Andrew & Tom is Assistant Manager Russell and a team of hardworking and outgoing staff, the Waddington Arms is truly a country pub inn with personality.